Lemons

 4. Squeeze as much fresh Lemon Juice as is needed to cover the lemons completely and seal the jar (see Note-3).

-5. Keep in a warm spot to ferment for 30 days minimum, shaking the jar every day to distribute the brine.
-If necessary add more lemon juice and salt to keep them submerged or they will develop some mold which will cause mushy spots.
+5. Keep in a warm spot to ferment for 30 days, shaking the jar every day to distribute the brine.
+If you really must, you can start using them after 2 weeks.
+If necessary, add more lemon juice and salt to keep them submerged or they will develop some mold which will cause mushy spots (see Note-4).

 6. When they are done they can be used as needed.
 Keep them in a cool place, no need to refrigerate.
 Should some white mold form just rinse it off the lemon before using.
 Note, the brine is good for a year and can be used for as many as three batches of lemons.